dop251/goja/README.md

  * Full ECMAScript 5.1 support (yes, including regex and strict mode).
  * Passes nearly all [tc39 tests](https://github.com/tc39/test262) tagged with es5id.
 The goal is to pass all of them.
 Note, the last working commit is https://github.com/tc39/test262/commit/1ba3a7c4a93fc93b3d0d7e4146f59934a896837d.
 The next commit made use of template strings which goja does not support.
- * Capable of running Babel (up to v7), Typescript compiler and pretty much anything written in ES5.
+ * Capable of running Babel, Typescript compiler and pretty much anything written in ES5.
  * Sourcemaps.
+ * Some ES6 functionality, still work in progress, see https://github.com/dop251/goja/milestone/1?closed=1

 FAQ
 ---